AngelosPsy/multifear/README.md

   - conf.low and conf.high In case you have an estimate, this returns the low and high levels of it

+  - framework were the data analysed within a NHST or Bayesian framework?

   - data\_used Here you have a data frame with the data used for the performed analyses.
 This is because someone maybe wants to recreate the results and also as a check that nothing went wrong.